 The Museum’s exhibition displays are complimented by trails, videos and interactive equipment that help bring to life the history of one of Birmingham’s most famous industries and to narrate the lives of entrepreneurs, manufacturers and workers whose expertise placed Birmingham at the centre of this worldwide trade.

-The Museum relies on its loyal and dedicated team of volunteers to help support our part-time Operations Manager in running the Museum and keeping it open to visitors.
-Being an independent Museum of charitable status with operating costs circa £60,000 per annum, admissions, gift aid, retail sales and donations are critical to our survival.
+The Museum relies on its loyal and dedicated team of volunteers to help support our part-time Museum Manager in running the Museum and keeping it open to visitors.

 Birmingham Pen Trade Heritage Association CIO is a registered charity no. 1176955